 What Do You Need to Know When Shopping Around?

 Every provider has their own offerings, but you should find a provider that has the security controls that integrate well into current infrastructure.
+When shopping around it is important to consider and research pricing, advantages, features, and approved services.
+Find a vendor that matches your specific organizational needs.
+However, there are a few CASB must-haves.
 Your chosen provider should have the four pillars included in their offering, and they should have the following capabilities:

 - Cloud app discovery: Find unused or stale apps still accessible by users.

 - Risk and data governance: Configure access and authorization rules.